nvias/ESPCraft-2.0/README.md

 </p>
 <hr/>

-# ESPCraft-2.0 (Work in progress, please use ver. beta8 from releases ->)
+# ESPCraft-2.0 (Work in progress, please use ver.
+2.0-beta8 from releases)
 New ESP Craft firmware project written in Wiring (e.g. Arduino C++) for our ESP32-based boards. if you want to update firmware of your board, download the compiled binaries from binaries folder and upload them to your board at espcraft.local/update